The Universo Project: Plot

 On Hykraius, Zymyr manages to capture Wildfire, Quislet, Tellus, and the White Witch.
 He then advises Universo, with whom he has been conspiring, that his plan to isolate "the most dangerous Legionnaires" off-planet is failing.
 Universo is confident that he can handle any of them should they reach Earth.
 Meanwhile, Saturn Girl, Chameleon Boy, Dream Girl, and Brainiac 5 reach Naltor, Dream Girl's homeworld.
 The High Seer informs that Earth has disbanded the Legion and shut down almost all communication with other planets.
 The four Legionnaires attempt to return to Earth in disguise via mass transit, but Chameleon Boy is detected, and the group is forced to steal a cruiser.
 Upon reaching orbit over Earth, they are attacked by the Science Police, and the cruiser crashes.
 The Legionnaires realize that they are now outlaws on Earth.
 Remembering the last time that the entire Legion was turned into outlaws, the four of them finally deduce that the mastermind behind their current predicament is the same person who conquered Earth and disbanded the Legion once before: Universo.

 After probing the mind of a Science Police officer, the Legionnaires learn that Universo managed to put Earth's populace to sleep at once, making them susceptible to suggestion.
-President Desai blamed the phenomenon on an alien sleeping plague and began instituting changes that eventually resulted in the Legion's disbanding and the isolation of Earth.
-Convinced that Desai is really Universo, the Legionnaires storm the Presidential Palace in Metropolis.
-Upon finding him, they realize that he is just a pawn and has been enthralled like the others.
-When a group of their hypnotized teammates' attacks, Chameleon Boy, Dream Girl, and Brainiac 5 fend them off.
+Desai blamed the phenomenon on an alien sleeping plague and began instituting changes that eventually resulted in the Legion's disbanding and the isolation of Earth.
+Convinced that Desai is Universo, the Legionnaires storm the Presidential Palace in Metropolis.
+Upon finding him, they realize that he is a pawn and has been enthralled like the others.
+When a group of their hypnotized teammates attacks, Chameleon Boy, Dream Girl, and Brainiac 5 fend them off.
 Eventually, they are overwhelmed by their comrades' superior numbers and defeated.
 Meanwhile, Saturn Girl searches for Universo on her own.
-After consulting Former President Marte Allon (Colossal Boy's mother), Saturn Girl correctly determines that Universo has been posing as Vid-Gupta.
-Although the villain is using Mon-El and Ultra Boy as his personal bodyguards, Saturn Girl can mentally overwhelm them -- and eventually Universo as well.
+After consulting former President Marte Allon (Colossal Boy's mother), Saturn Girl correctly determines that Universo has been posing as Vid-Gupta.
+Although the villain is using Mon-El and Ultra Boy as his personal bodyguards, Saturn Girl can mentally overwhelm them - and eventually Universo as well.
 She seizes his hypnotic medallion, the key to freeing the others from his mental control.
-Later, President Desai revokes all regulations and presidential edicts issued while under Universo's control.
+Later, Desai revokes all regulations and presidential edicts issued while under Universo's control.
 The Legion reforms and Saturn Girl returns to active duty.